 - Virtual Reality headsets have basically killed off 3D display tech.
 It is present on both PC and consoles, but it will always be two or three steps ahead on PC.
 More headset and VR game options on PC.

 13. Are PC monitors any good?

-- While the best computer monitors are worse than the best TVs for picture quality, greater responsiveness can be found on top of the line TN and IPS monitors than TVs, making them arguably better for gaming.
-Even bigger differences come from PC gaming oriented technologies in computer monitors such as high native refresh rates (120 Hz, 144 Hz, most TVs that claim 120 Hz aren't native 120 Hz and just use some kind of backlight strobing method or frame doubling to reduce motion blur), as well as VESA AdaptiveSync/AMD FreeSync and NVIDIA G-SYNC (syncs monitor refresh rate to game frame rate, more effective than V-Sync with none of the downsides and seriously improves gaming).
+- While the best computer monitors are worse than the best TVs for picture quality, greater responsiveness can be found on top of the line monitors making them arguably better for gaming.
+Even bigger differences come from PC gaming oriented technologies in computer monitors such as high native refresh rates (100 Hz to 240 Hz, while TVs are 60 Hz), as well as VESA AdaptiveSync/AMD FreeSync and NVIDIA G-SYNC (syncs monitor refresh rate to game frame rate, more effective than V-Sync with none of the downsides and seriously improves gaming).

 - Lets not forget surround gaming, something exclusive to PC.
 If you have serious cash, then you can set up three or more monitors and immerse yourself even more.

-- Let's not forget that you can use your awesome HDTV for PC gaming if you so desire.
-Plus you'll get even better image quality due to better looking PC games, not to mention the ability to actually run only PC games at native 4k which you can’t do on any console.
+- Let’s not forget that you can use your TV for PC gaming if you so desire.
+Plus you’ll get even better image quality due to better looking PC games, not to mention the ability to actually run only PC games at native 4k which you can’t do on any console.

 14. Are sound cards really helpful for gaming?